 Supernormal abilities can never harm anyone but the one attempting to use them.
 The meaning of “the elbow does not bend backwards” is that the so-called psychic abilities fail in the presence of self-will.
-Jesus’s failure to produce figs on a tree out of season and his failure to prevent his untimely death are examples of this.
-For the same reason, I don’t believe that it is possible for anyone to cause harm to another with these abilities, intentionally or unintentionally.
-Hawaiian kahuna sorcerers believe they can harm their enemies at a distance, but this is only because the enemy, also having the same powers, perceives the intended harm and performs the harm to himself.
-The principle of mutuality between victimizer and victim is also confirmed in the investigations of Alexandra David-Neel (1931):
+Jesus’s failure to produce figs on a tree out of season is an interesting example of this.
+For the same reason, it is impossible for anyone to cause harm to another with these abilities, intentionally or unintentionally.
+Hawaiian and Tibetan sorcerers believed they could harm or kill their enemies at a distance, but in fact the enemy perceived the intended harm and performed the harm on himself.
+The principle of mutuality between victimizer and victim is confirmed in the investigations of Alexandra David-Neel (1931):